samarabbas/temporal-documentation-legacy/docs/07_goclient/03_activities.md

 #### Heart Beating

-For long-running activities, Cadence provides an API for the activity code to report both liveness and progress back to the Cadence managed service.
+For long-running activities, Temporal provides an API for the activity code to report both liveness and progress back to the Temporal managed service.

 ```go
 progress := 0